 Each RA applicant is required to "shadow" a current RA for a day.
 Applicants will make contact with an RA of their choice to schedule a time to shadow them.
 Shadowing must be conducted while an RA is "on-duty" and will consist of following an RA through the course of that day.
 Shadowing will provide an opportunity for applicant to get a true sense of what is involved in the RA position and what they can expect should they be hired for the job.

-- Interviews for selected applicants will be held January 27 thru February 1.
+- Interviews for selected applicants will held virtually between March 8 and March 19.